 - 1. The use of compulsory purchase powers is unnecessary and no compelling case has been made to acquire all the land specified in the Plots from the Objector as the same is not necessary for the Order as the project underlying the Order can be achieved without the acquisition of all of the Objector's lands. - 2.
-The Order fails to consider that the acquisition of all of the Objector's land will mean that a viable business will cease and all employees and other operatives will be dismissed or have their contracts terminated, the majority live in the local community.
+The Order fails to consider that the acquisition of all of the Objector's land will mean that a viable business will cease and 5 operatives will be dismissed or have their contracts terminated.
 This is contrary to the advice underlying Compulsory Purchase Process and the Crichel Down Rules: Guidance (MHCLG July 2019) at paras 12.
 13 and in particular 19.
 The termination of these contracts and employments will have an economic impact on the local community. - 3.
-The acquisition of the Objector's land will effectively extinguish a viable business in the construction manufacturing sector, as it is very unlikely to be able to relocate it, despite extensive searching.
-But if relocation is possible the costs are likely to be of the order of £5m to £8m. - 4.
+The acquisition of the Objector's land will effectively extinguish a viable business in the mineral processing sector, as it is very unlikely to be t possible to relocate it.. - 4.
 Contrary to the advice in Section 9 of the NPPF to promote sustainable transport (paras 102(d) and 108(c)), the effect of the acquisition and any relocation of the Objector's business, if such relocation is possible, will be to extend journey distances and times to meet the business requirements of existing customers from alternative sources which are some 14 and 27 miles away.